Updated: April 2021

 - Patients who require chemotherapy medications for cancer or other severe conditions and have experienced a previous hypersensitivity reaction to those medications

-- Patients with a history of possible allergic reactions to local anesthetics
+- Patients with a history of possible allergic reactions to local or general anesthetics

 - HIV-infected patients with a history of adverse reactions to co-trimoxazole who need this therapy